agu3rra/agu3rra.github.io/docs/security/pythonCustomsCAs/article.md

 ## Try it yourself
 You should now be able to copy the contents of the PEM file obtained above into the `cacert.pem` file that Python uses.
 Then your Python libraries should be able to call services that were signed by the custom CA or self-signed certificate.

-If you found any errors or have anything you’d like to see added to this article, please feel free to message me on [Twitter](https://twitter.com/agu3rra).
+If you found any errors or have anything you’d like to see added to this article, please feel free to [create an issue here](https://github.com/agu3rra/agu3rra.github.io/issues).

 Thanks for reading!